ratmonger/SentimentAnalysis/Instructions/Read_ReviewToCSV.md

-# IMDb Movie Review Scraper
+# IMDb Movie Review Scraper to CSV

 This Python script is designed to scrape movie reviews from IMDb and create a DataFrame containing the reviews and star ratings.
 It uses the Selenium library to automate a web browser (Chrome or Firefox) and BeautifulSoup for parsing HTML content.